box/box-content-preview/docs/viewers/office.md

 ## Behavior

-The office viewer currently supports previews of Excel files using Microsoft Office Online from within the Box Web Application.
+The Office viewer currently supports previews of Excel files using Microsoft Office Online from within the Box Web Application.
 Support for platform use cases and other Office file formats is in progress.

 There are several limitations at the moment:
 - File must be downloadable